vertigobr/docker-base/README.md

 ### Build arguments

-You can set the variables BASEREPO and EPELREPO before running build.sh in order to choose a specific "yum mirror" from your local network.
+If you want to build this image yourself you can set the variables BASEREPO and EPELREPO before running `build.sh` in order to choose a specific "yum mirror" from your local network.
 Running local builds becomes a lot faster with a mirror around.

-Setting BASEREPO for any non-null/empty value will:

-- disable fastestmirror plugin
-- comment all "mirrorlist" entries in CentOS-Base.repo
-- enable "baseurl" entries replacing "mirror.centos.org" by BASEREPO in CentOS-Base.repo

-Setting EPELREPO for any non-null/empty value will:

-- comment all "mirrorlist" entries in epel.repo
-- enable "baseurl" with value BASEREPO in epel.repo
+This is explained a [bit more here](BUILDARGS.md).

 #### Some nice tests: